Saraadel2303/ITI-client-side-project/README.md

 # ITI Client Side Project - HR System

 A modern, responsive HR System for attendance, permissions, and tasks management — built with **HTML, CSS, JavaScript, and Bootstrap**.
-Developed as part of the ITI Mansoura program.
+Developed as part of the ITI Mansoura  .

 ---